joelibaceta/video-keyframe-detector/readme.md

 </center>

-A `Key Frame` is a location on a video timeline which marks the beginning or end of a smooth transition throughout the fotograms, `Key Frame Detector` try to look for the most representative and significant frames that can describe the movement or main events in a video.
+A `Key Frame` is a location on a video timeline which marks the beginning or end of a smooth transition throughout the fotograms, `Key Frame Detector` try to look for the most representative and significant frames that can describe the movement or main events in a video using peakutils peak detection functions.

 <br/>
 <p align="center">